Aquatic locomotion: Minimizing drag

 Pressure differences occur outside the boundary layer of swimming organisms due to disrupted flow around the body.
 The difference on the up- and down-stream surfaces of the body is pressure drag, which creates a downstream force on the object.
 Frictional drag, on the other hand, is a result of fluid viscosity in the boundary layer.
 Higher turbulence causes greater frictional drag.
 Reynolds number (Re) is the measure of the relationships between inertial and viscous forces in flow ((animal's length x animal's velocity)/kinematic viscosity of the fluid).
 Turbulent flow can be found at higher Re values, where the boundary layer separates and creates a wake, and laminar flow can be found at lower Re values, when the boundary layer separation is delayed, reducing wake and kinetic energy loss to opposing water momentum.
 The body shape of a swimming organism affects the resulting drag.
 Long, slender bodies reduce pressure drag by streamlining, while short, round bodies reduce frictional drag; therefore, the optimal shape of an organism depends on its niche.
 Swimming organisms with a fusiform shape are likely to experience the greatest reduction in both pressure and frictional drag.

-Wing shape also affects the amount of drag experienced by an organism, as with different methods of stroke, recovery of the pre-stroke position results in the accumulation of drag.

-The secretion of mucus along the organism's body surface, or the addition of long-chained polymers to the velocity gradient, can reduce frictional drag experienced by the organism.